JAlcocerT/JAlcocerT/content/blog/dev-astro-md.md

 **Potential Considerations:**

 * **Learning Curve:** While the WYSIWYG mode is intuitive, some of the more advanced features and a full understanding of the dual-mode functionality might require a bit of a learning curve for some users.

 * **Customization Efforts:** While it's highly customizable, some specific, deep customizations might require significant development effort, as noted by projects that have evaluated it and considered alternatives.

 ### Could it work as CSR with an Astro theme?

-Yes, absolutely.
 The TOAST UI Editor is a perfect candidate for a Client-Side Rendered (CSR) component within an Astro theme.

 Here's why:

 * **JavaScript-Based:** The TOAST UI Editor is a JavaScript library, which means it runs in the browser.
 Astro's default behavior is to produce static HTML and JavaScript that runs on the client.
 * **Astro's Islands Architecture:** Astro's "Islands" architecture is designed for this exact use case.
 You can have a static, server-rendered page layout with a single, isolated interactive component—the editor—that is hydrated with JavaScript on the client.
 This is the ideal way to integrate a heavy, interactive library like an editor without sacrificing Astro's core benefits of fast initial load times and great SEO.